 Matthew RamirSenior Web Developer @ Bounteous

-Matthew is a product of Chicago’s Andersonville neighborhood and very proud of it.
+Matthew is a product of Chicago’s Andersonville neighborhood transplanted to the Mountains of Denver.
 He cultivated his passion for website development while apprenticing with a former computer science teacher in high school.
 He is a jack-of-all-trades, employing his skills in back-end development, server management, database management, and front-end development to expertly tackle a wide-range of client projects.
 Matthew stayed local to earn a degree in computer science from the University of Illinois in Chicago and has been working with Drupal since his graduation in 2013.
 He is also an Acquia Certified Grand Master.